Programs

 • Help mayors, governors, other elected officials and federal leaders improve homeland security preparedness by developing actionable policies and strategies.

 The degree program requires 18 months of continuous enrollment and coursework and a thesis.
 It involves a significant commitment on the part of the participants and their agencies.
 The courses are organized in quarters rather than semesters.
-Each quarter requires two weeks in residence at either the NPS campus, located in Monterey, California or in the National Capital Region (at the Bolger Center outside of Washington, DC).
+Each quarter requires two weeks in residence at either the NPS campus, located in Monterey, California, or in the National Capital Region (at the Bolger Center outside of Washington, DC).
 The remainder of the coursework is completed via network-based learning.
-Participants spend an average of 15-20 hours per week during the network-based learning periods of study – reading assigned materials, participating in online discussions with faculty and other participants, and preparing papers and projects.
+Participants spend an average of 15-20 hours per week during the network-based learning periods of study—reading assigned materials, participating in online discussions with faculty and other participants, and preparing papers and projects.
 Participants and their agencies must be cognizant of this commitment and should view it as an investment in enhancing the individual´s and the jurisdiction’s homeland security capabilities.

-Watch the National Recruitment Webinar (September 2022)
+Watch the National Recruitment Webinar (August 2024)

 The internationally respected faculty guide discussions and focus the attention of the participants, establishing the predicate for continued study through network-based learning methodologies for the non-residential period.
 The thesis is a qualitative or quantitative research project on a significant homeland security topic.
 The thesis may, for example, have a strategic planning focus, a model-development perspective, or a threat-risk assessment concentration.
 The thesis should be of significant benefit to the participant’s agency or jurisdiction.